Find Affordable College Courses

 $9,574 Average Tuition & Fees

 Our analysis found University of Arkansas to be the best value school for communication and journalism students who want to pursue a degree in Arkansas.
-UARK is a fairly large public school located in the small city of Fayetteville.
+UARK is a very large public school located in the small city of Fayetteville.

 In-state tuition fees for undergraduate students at UARK are $9,574 per year.
 On average, communication and journalism graduates from UARK take out $21,905 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $302.